hashicorp/terraform-website/content/source/docs/enterprise/private/install.html.md

 The following Terraform variables are required inputs and must be populated prior to beginning installation.

 The values for these variables should be placed in the `terraform.tfvars` file.
-Download `https://github.com/hashicorp/terraform-enterprise-modules/blob/master/aws-standard/terraform.tfvars.example` to the machine where you will be doing the deploy from (can be your laptop, as long as it has the necessary AWS connectivity) and copy it to `terraform.tfvars`, then edit it with the proper values.
+Copy the `terraform.tfvars.example` in the `aws-standard` directory to `terraform.tfvars`, then edit it with the proper values.
+There are notes in the file regarding each variable, but please use the following list for more information:

 * `region`: The AWS region to deploy into.
 * `ami_id`: The ID of a Terraform Enterprise Base AMI.
 See [`ami-ids`](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/docs/ami-ids.md) to look one up.